 A mindset is a set of assumptions, methods, beliefs, and attitudes that you hold.
 It is so powerful that it orients the way you think, act, feel, and handle situations.
 There are both internal and external forces that shape your mindset.
-COVID-19 is an example of an external force.
+The chaos and uncertainty in the world and economy are examples of external forces.
 Internal forces include your skill set, attitude, and beliefs.

 The following growth mindset exercise may be of value.
 To what degree do you agree with the following statements?

 - There is a solution for every problem.